noel1334/ums-backend/README.md

 Online Application: Prospective students can complete and submit their applications through a user-friendly online portal.
 The system allows for the uploading of required documents, such as transcripts and certificates.
 Application Processing and Tracking: Admission officers can efficiently review and process applications, with the ability to track the status of each application from submission to final decision.
 Admission Offers and Acceptance: The system automates the generation and delivery of admission offers.
 Admitted students can then accept or decline their offers and proceed with the payment of acceptance fees through the portal.

+A robust and scalable backend for a comprehensive University Management System.
+This application is designed to handle all aspects of academic and administrative operations, from student admissions and course registration to examination processing and financial management.
+✨ About The Project
+This project provides the complete backend infrastructure for a modern university portal.
+It aims to digitize and streamline the complex processes involved in running an academic institution.
+The system is built with a modular architecture, ensuring scalability, maintainability, and data integrity across all operations.
+The powerful Prisma schema at its core defines a rich relational database that interconnects students, lecturers, courses, finances, and administrative staff into a single, cohesive system.
+Key Features:
+👤 User & Administrative Management: Secure, role-based access control for Admins, Students, Lecturers, and ICT Staff.
+🏛️ Academic Structure: Manages the university's hierarchy from Faculties and Departments to Programs and Courses, including prerequisites.
+📚 Course Registration & Results: Handles student course enrollment, score management (CAs, Exams), automated GPA/CGPA calculation, and result processing.
+💰 Financial Management: Comprehensive system for managing school fees, acceptance fees, hostel fees, and other payments with payment gateway integration support.
+🏠 Hostel Management: Streamlines hostel and room allocation, booking, and fee management for student accommodation.
+✍️ Online Examination System: A full-featured CBT (Computer-Based Test) platform for creating, scheduling, and conducting secure online exams with automated and manual grading.
+🚀 Admissions & Application Portal: Manages the entire admission lifecycle from applicant registration and document submission to admission offers and final enrollment.
+🔔 Notification System: Keeps all users informed about important events and updates.
+🛠️ Backend Architecture
+The backend is built on a solid foundation using modern technologies and best practices.
+ORM: Prisma Client JS is used as the Object-Relational Mapper, providing a type-safe database client and simplifying database interactions.
+Database: The system is designed to run on a MySQL database, leveraging its reliability and performance for relational data.
+Modular Design: The schema is organized into logical modules, making the system easy to understand, maintain, and extend.
+Key modules include:
+Core User & Academic Structure
+Course Registration, Scores, & Results
+Financials & Payments
+Hostel Management
+Examination System
+Screening & Application (Admissions)
+🗄️ Database Schema Overview
+The soul of this application is its extensive Prisma schema (schema.prisma).
+It defines over 50 models, numerous enums, and complex relations to accurately represent the operations of a university.
+Core Models:
+Student, Lecturer, Admin, ICTStaff: The primary user roles in the system.
+Faculty, Department, Program, Course: Defines the academic structure.
+Season, Semester: Manages the academic calendar.
+StudentCourseRegistration, Score, Result: Tracks a student's academic journey and performance.
+SchoolFee, PaymentReceipt, HostelBooking: Core financial and accommodation models.
+Exam, Question, ExamAttempt: Powers the online examination system.
+ApplicationProfile, AdmissionOffer, JambApplicant: Manages the entire admissions pipeline.
+For a complete understanding of all models and their relationships, please refer to the prisma/schema.prisma file.
+🚀 Getting Started
+To get a local copy up and running, follow these simple steps.
+Prerequisites
+Node.js (v16 or later recommended)
+npm or yarn
+A running MySQL server
+Git